ConceptJunkie/rpn/README.md

 ## Updates

-### Update - February 19, 2018
+### Update - February 21, 2018

-rpn will soon be available on pypi.org.
+rpn is available on pypi.org.
 Since there always was a project called "rpn", I had to come up with a new name, so I'm happy to introduce "rpnChilada".

 Windows users will want to use Christophe Gohlke's Windows installers for gmpy2 and pyephem at https://www.lfd.uci.edu/~gohlke/pythonlibs/.

-Before using rpnChilada, it will be necessary to run the following initialization scripts:
-	prepareRPNPrimeData
-	makeRPNData
-	makeRPNHelp

 ### Update - August 15, 2016